Hazelnut Grove

 Hazelnut Grove is an organized homeless community located in Portland, Oregon.
-It was founded in 2015, and since it's inception, has survived several attempts to disband or relocate the community.
+It was founded in 2015, and since its inception, has survived several attempts to disband or relocate the community.
 It is recognized and supported by the city government.

 The village acts as a transitional neighborhood for people seeking permanent housing.

 Location

 The community first came together following the Occupy Portland protests in 2011.
-They relocated several times, finally settling on a plot of land in October of 2015.
+They relocated several times, finally settling on a plot of land in October 2015.

 The community exists at the intersection of North Greeley and Interstate avenues.
 It is considered part of the Overlook neighborhood in North Portland.
 It was originally located on a matrix of publicly and privately owned land.
 It was later fully contained on land owned by the Portland Bureau of Transportation.

 The camp lies at the bottom of a steep bluff, and some have cited difficulties with emergency access as being a priority reason for relocation.